cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 1. Start the HTTP server as we are ready to _serve_
 1. Report the success of failure of the boot process to `fut`

-Wow... that's a lot of action.
+Wow... that's a lot of actions.
 Fortunately, we have implemented almost all the required method in a way we can use `Future` composition.
 In the `start` method, replace the end of the code with:

 ```java
 // Start sequence: